-If you’re 65 or older, it’s essential to maintain normal vision and dental care and keep track of any changes in your hearing to ensure you can treat conditions that become more common with age (such as cataracts or gum disease).
+If you’re 65 or older, it’s essential to maintain regular vision and dental care and keep track of any changes in your hearing to ensure you can treat conditions that become more common with age (such as cataracts or gum disease).

-- It’s important to understand that Original Medicare does not provide coverage for normal vision, dental or hearing coverage.
+- It’s important to understand that Original Medicare does not provide coverage for regular vision, dental or hearing coverage.
 If you are on Original Medicare, you’ll have to pay for those services in full or purchase a separate plan to cover them.